tom-lark/public/README.md

 Start and instance and update a dns record with the instances public ip.

 ### start-and-update-dns.py
-> start-and-update-dns.py -s -v -i *instance name* -r *dns record* -z *dns hosted zone*
+> start-and-update-dns.py -s -v -w -i *instance name* -r *dns record* -z *dns hosted zone*

 awscli needs to be installed and configured.
 Requires boto3.
 aws region configured in awscli is used for instances.
 If any of -i, -r or -z are ommitted a list will be displayed.
+-s silent.
 -v output responses from aws.
+-w wait for user to press return before exit.